MaheshwaranSelvam/Sports-budget-allocation-using-ML/README.md

 3. **User Interface:** The integration of Gradio provides an interactive and intuitive interface for users to predict sports budget allocations for a given future year.

+# Intel OneAPI Readme

+## Introduction

+Welcome to the Intel OneAPI toolkit, a unified programming model designed to simplify application development across diverse Intel architectures.
+This toolkit provides a comprehensive set of libraries, compilers, and tools, allowing developers to create high-performance applications for CPUs, GPUs, and FPGAs.

+## Prerequisites

+Ensure you have the following prerequisites installed before using Intel OneAPI:

+- **Supported Platforms:** Intel OneAPI supports a variety of platforms, including CPUs, GPUs, and FPGAs.
+Check the documentation for the list of supported platforms.

+- **Intel OneAPI Toolkit:** Download and install the latest version of the Intel OneAPI Toolkit from the official Intel website.

+- **License:** Ensure that you have the appropriate license for Intel OneAPI.
+Follow the licensing instructions provided by Intel.

+## Features and Components

+### 1. Intel Compilers

+- **DPC++ Compiler:** The Data Parallel C++ (DPC++) compiler supports heterogeneous programming across CPUs, GPUs, and FPGAs.

+- **Fortran Compiler:** The Fortran compiler provides support for modern Fortran standards.

+### 2. Intel Libraries

+- **Intel Math Kernel Library (MKL):** Optimized mathematical functions for linear algebra, FFT, and more.

+- **Intel Integrated Performance Primitives (IPP):** Library for multimedia, data processing, and cryptography.

+- **Intel Threading Building Blocks (TBB):** C++ library for parallel programming.

+### 3. Intel VTune Profiler

+- **VTune Profiler:** Analyze application performance and identify bottlenecks with this powerful profiling tool.

+### 4. Intel Advisor

+- **Intel Advisor:** Guide the design and optimization of parallel programs.

+### 5. Compatibility and Standards

+- **SYCL:** A standard C++ language extension for heterogeneous computing.

+- **OpenMP:** Standard for parallel programming in C, C++, and Fortran.

+## Support and Community

+- **Intel DevMesh:** Engage with the community, ask questions, and share your experiences on the Intel DevMesh forum.

+- **Intel Support:** For technical assistance and issue resolution, visit the Intel support website.

+## License

+Intel OneAPI is subject to licensing agreements.
+Review the license terms provided by Intel to ensure compliance.

+# Intel OneAPI Optimization Guide

+## Introduction
+Intel OneAPI is a unified programming model that enables developers to write code that can run efficiently on various Intel architectures.

+## Prerequisites

+Before optimizing your code, make sure you have the following:

+- **Intel OneAPI Toolkit:** Download and install the Intel OneAPI Toolkit from the official Intel website.

+## Optimization Steps

+Follow these steps to optimize your code:
+### 1. Compiler Flags
+### 2. Vectorization
+### 3. Threading
+### 4. Memory Alignment
+### 5. Intel Math Kernel Library (MKL)
+### 6. Profiling

 ## Process

 ### Data Preparation